OmegaSquad82/concourse-k0sctl/README.md

 This Job calls `k0sctl apply` with configuration from the `config` repository under it's default path `k0sctl.yaml` (configurable).
-If a non-empty `k0sctl_backup_latest` file exists in the `backup` repository, it will be decrypted with [openssl enc -aes256 -d][link-openssl-enc] and streamed to k0sctl, which will restore the cluster's state if and only if it is a [fresh][github-k0sctl-restore.go#149l25] installation.
+If a non-empty `k0sctl_backup_latest` file exists in the `backup` repository, it will be decrypted with [openssl enc][link-openssl-enc] handed over to k0sctl, which will restore the cluster's state if and only if it is a [new][github-k0sctl-restore] installation.

 ![k0sctl restored the cluster state][image-job-install]